ER Veterinary Technician Manager $6,500 Sign On Bonus

 $6,500 Sign On Bonus, Relocation Assistance & CE Allowance Offered!
 This position is located in Round Rock, Texas.

-Heart of Texas Specialty & Emergency Center is now hiring a Full- Time Lead Emergency Veterinary Technician to join their INCREDIBLE team!
+Heart of Texas Specialty & Emergency Center is now hiring a Full- Time ER Veterinary Technician Manager to join their INCREDIBLE team!

 Put your extraordinary technical skills to work for a progressive specialty practice whose key objective is to provide top quality medicine using state of the art equipment.
 Employees with Heart of Texas enjoy working in a supportive and friendly environment.
 Our staff members are engaged and stimulated while they work with other highly educated and qualified team members.
 Heart of Texas offers many specialty services including Oncology, Internal Medicine, Surgery, Radiology, Emergency, and Critical Care... and more are coming.

 We offer an amazing benefits package that includes health, dental, vision, life, 401k, PTO, paid parental leave, amazing pets benefit, and much more!

 The ER Veterinary Technician Manager is not only responsible for providing all veterinary nursing duties in the hospital but also provides direction to veterinary technicians and assistants.
 The ER Veterinary Technician Manager should be knowledgeable in a wide variety of areas and is able to train staff in these areas including client service, communication, clinical pathology, radiology, animal nursing care, anesthesia, surgical assistance, emergency medicine, among others.
 The ER Veterinary Technician Manager is expected to uphold the hospitals core values while maintaining professional composure.
 The ER Veterinary Technician Manager's time should be managed between on the floor and administrative time at a ratio of 80:20.
 Administrative time should not be conducted while scheduled on the floor.

 - Credentials (RVT, CVT, LVT) preferred